Justin Pierce

-Justin Charles Pierce (March 21, 1975 – July 10, 2000) was an English-American actor and skateboarder.
+Justin Charles Pierce (March 21, 1975 – July 10, 2000) was an actor and skateboarder.
 Born in London and raised in New York City, Pierce had a troubled childhood and pursued skateboarding.
 His breakthrough came with the controversial coming of age drama film Kids (1995), which won him the Independent Spirit Award for Best Breakthrough Performance.
 He then starred in the independent film A Brother's Kiss (1997) and the stoner comedy film Next Friday (2000).
-His final film, Looking for Leonard, (2002) was released posthumously.
+His final film, Looking for Leonard (2002), was released posthumously.

 As a skateboarder, Pierce was a member of the original Zoo York and Supreme teams.
 He married stylist Gina Rizzo in 1999.
 He died by suicide on July 10, 2000.

 Early life

 Pierce was born in London, England, and raised in the Marble Hill and Kingsbridge sections of New York City.
-While abroad, his Welsh mother, Meryl Pierce, met his Australian father, Michael Hayes, and never told him who he was.
-Pierce stole cigarettes and food, and frequently skipped school in favour of skateboarding before dropping out.
+During his youth, Pierce stole cigarettes and food, and frequently skipped school in favour of skateboarding before dropping out.
 He never earned a diploma or GED.